Long Island Domestic Violence Lawyer

 Get Help from a Domestic Violence Defense Lawyer

 There are often serious consequences to a domestic violence conviction that go beyond jail time.
 A person may also face the loss of custody rights to their children, be subject to a restraining order, and even face deportation if they are an immigrant living in the United States.
 This is why you need to take even misdemeanor domestic violence charges seriously.
-Contact The Law Offices of Andrew Karpf if you need to speak with a criminal defense lawyer right away.
+Contact The Law Offices of Andrew Karpf if you need to speak with a Long Island domestic violence attorney right away.

 practice areas